Why more students want to go to Tufts

 That’s a serious question.
 While I don’t encourage selecting a college solely on rankings, this particular one is a bit unnerving.
 According to the Princeton Review, the ranking is based on a “combination of survey questions concerning the use of alcohol and drugs, hours of study each day, and the popularity of the Greek system.”
 Oooh!

-Before adding a “party school” to your list of arbitrarily removing from your list, here are 3 critical questions that a family should answer:
+Before adding a “top party college” to your list of arbitrarily removing from your list, here are 3 critical questions that a family should answer:

 • How grounded and self-aware is my teen?